davidderus/good-start/README.md

 vim host_vars/localhost/vars.yml

 # (OPTIONNAL) Run in dry-run mode with diff (it will not change anything)
+# Note that some parts of the playbook may fail in check mode, while working fine in play mode
 ansible-playbook --check --diff playbook.yml

 # Run the playbook